Turki al-Binali: Tunisia

-Between August 2012 and early 2013 he traveled in Tunisia giving lectures.
+Between August 2012 and early 2013 he travelled in Tunisia giving lectures.
 He is known to have visited Sousse, Menzel Bourguiba and Bizerte.
 Pictures show he met Seifallah Ben Hassine at this time.

 Libya

-In June 2013 he traveled to Libya following the fall of Muammar Gaddafi's regime.
-Many videos uploaded to YouTube show his meetings in the city of Sirte, where he delivered a series of lectures.
+In June 2013 he travelled to Libya following the fall of Muammar Gaddafi's regime.
+Many videos uploaded to YouTube show his meetings in Sirte, where he delivered a series of lectures.

 ISIL

 According to press reports, he arrived in Syria in late February 2014, though he may have been living there even earlier.

 According to the United States Department of the Treasury, "Binali is a recruiter for ISIL foreign fighters, and provides literature and fatwas for ISIL training camps and has written several pamphlets to recruit more fighters to ISIL, including the first call for Muslims to pledge allegiance to ISIL leader Abu Bakr al-Baghdadi as caliph".

 As of March 2014, Binali led an ISIL support network actively recruiting Gulf nationals to join ISIL in Syria.
-Further, in November 2014, Binali was appointed to the post of chief religious advisor for ISIL.
+Further, in November 2014, Binali was appointed to the post of chief religious advisor for IS.

-Binali has gone by various kunya including Abu Human Bakr ibn 'Abd al-'Aziz al-Athari, Abu Bakr al-Athari, Abu Hazm al-Salafi, Abu Hudhayfa al-Bahrayni, Abu Human al-Athari, Abu Khuzayma al-Mudari, Abu Dergham and the one which he is perhaps best known by, Abu Sufyan al-Sulami.
+Binali has gone by various kunya including Abu Humam Bakr ibn 'Abd al-'Aziz al-Athari, Abu Bakr al-Athari, Abu Hazm al-Salafi, Abu Hudhayfa al-Bahrayni, Abu Humam al-Athari, Abu Khuzayma al-Mudari, Abu Dergham and the one which he is perhaps best known by, Abu Sufyan al-Sulami.

 Arrest of brother

 His brother, Abdullah Mubarak al-Bin'ali was arrested in April 2015 when he tried to leave Bahrain with someone else's passport, according to the supreme criminal court.
-Abdullah said that for years, his brother Turki had been able to express himself freely in public speeches and on social media, and that he had also been able to travel unimpeded "within sight of the security services"."But after travelling to the conflict zone in Syria followed by a number of young people, charges against him have been transferred to his brother, and I deny these charges," he added.
-Turki al-Benali is himself being tried in absentia in this case.
-His brother was freed 31 Oct 2015.
+Abdullah said that for years, his brother Turki had been able to express himself freely in public speeches and on social media, and that he had also been able to travel unimpeded "within sight of the security services.
+But after traveling to the conflict zone in Syria followed by a number of young people, charges against him have been transferred to his brother, and I deny these charges," he added.
+Turki al-Benali was being tried in absentia in this case.
+His brother was freed on 31 October 2015.

 Loss of citizenship

 In April 2014, Bin'ali wrote that the Bahraini government was threatening to withdraw the citizenship of all Bahraini citizens fighting in Syria unless they return home within two weeks.
 His response was to compose a poem disparaging the very notion of citizenship, and vowing to stay on in the Islamic State.
 "Is it reasonable" he asked, "that we would return, having arrived in the Sham of epic battles and warfare?… A land wherein the rule is Islam is my home; there is my dwelling and there do I belong."
-On January 31, 2015, the Bahraini government revoked Binali’s citizenship.
+On 31 January 2015, the Bahraini government revoked Binali’s citizenship.